 choosing grow lights for your tent

-After you’ve decided on the size of tent you’re buying and how you’ll use the space, it’s time to look at lighting options to suit your setup.
+After you’ve decided on the size of the tent you’re buying and how you’ll use the space, it’s time to look at lighting options to suit your setup.
 A large tent may need one large lighting panel or multiple bulbs or strips to light shelves.
 Smaller grow tents will take less intense lights that are made for the small space.
 Some of the factors you should consider when choosing a grow light include:

 - The type of bulb.
 Some types of bulbs, like fluorescent or LED grow lights, give off less heat and provide more energy while pulling less power, while others, like incandescent and HID, give off more heat and are generally best for larger operations.
 LED and fluorescent grow lights tend to be best for grow tent setups.

 - Light spectrum.
 The light spectrum is important for your plants.
-If you’re choosing lights for your grow tent, you will have a choice of red and blue lights for the different growing phases of your plants, or a full spectrum option that gives you light from seed to maturity.
+If you’re choosing lights for your to grow tent, you will have a choice of red and blue lights for the different growing phases of your plants or a full spectrum option that gives you light from seed to maturity.

 - Lifetime hours.
 This is the total length of time your bulb will last, measured in hours.
-This number is pretty crucial, since you’ll typically have your light on for many hours at a time.
+This number is pretty crucial since you’ll typically have your light on for many hours at a time.
 Like lighting for our homes, grow light bulbs have a certain amount, usually in the many thousands of hours, or several years, of light to give.